FIRE, WATERCOLOUR, INK, TIMBER

 Pilipili, 2024

-It involved a purification ceremony that marked significant transitions in identity, gender, or social status, acknowledging those who did not conform to binary roles and instead held distinct social or spiritual positions.
+Pilipili derives from Akkadian, an extinct East Semitic language spoken in ancient Mesopotamia (Akkad, Assyria, and Babylonia).
+It refers to a someone who undergoes a gender transition.
+It involved a purification ceremony that marked significant change in identity, gender, or social status, acknowledging those who did not conform to binary roles.
 The ritual formally recognised their new identity within the community and was marked by also renaming the individual.

 These figures, together with other gender-bending roles such as the kurgarra and galaturra, highlight ancient Mesopotamian reverence for non-binary identities, expressed through ritual practices that blurred gender boundaries and often involved cross-dressing or complete gender transformation.